parsa-abbasi/NodeClassification/README.md

 - Hyperparameter tuning to find the best set of hyperparameters for the GNNs
 - Add skip connections to the GNNs to improve the flow of information
 - Visualizing the attention scores to understand which nodes are important for the model's predictions
+- Can feature engineering such as feature selection improve the performance of the GNNs?